 CETaL hosts the annual Fall Instructor Retreat, a free half-day event designed to jumpstart the school year by offering stimulating professional development and networking for ALL instructors (full-time faculty, part-time faculty, and graduate student instructors) on important topics in teaching and learning.
 Materials from recent retreats are posted on the CETaL website.
-The next retreat is currently scheduled for 11:30 AM-4:00 PM on Thursday, August 20, 2016 (Lunch will be served).
+The next retreat will be held 11:30 AM-4:00 PM on Thursday, August 20, 2015 (Lunch will be served).
 Register today by clicking on the image below!

 Dr. Maggie Werner-Washburne, University of New Mexico